A new national group of leading American Muslims and American Jews coming together to advocate for issues of common concern.

 Dr. Syeed was born in Srinagar Kashmir, and migrated to the United States in the mid-1970s.

 Rabbi David WolpeRabbi David Wolpe

-Rabbi David Wolpe, named the most influential Rabbi in America by Newsweek, is rabbi of Sinai Temple in Los Angeles.
-He is the author of eight books including the national bestseller Making Loss Matter: Creating Meaning in Difficult Times and David, the Divided Heart.
+Rabbi David Wolpe, named the most influential rabbi in America by Newsweek, is Rabbi of Sinai Temple in Los Angeles.
+He is the author of eight books including the national bestseller Making Loss Matter: Creating Meaning in Difficult Times, and David, the Divided Heart.
 Rabbi Wolpe has taught at the Jewish Theological Seminary of America in New York, the American Jewish University in Los Angeles, Hunter College, and UCLA.
-He is a columnist for Time.com and has also published in the New York Times, the LA Times, and in other news media, and has appeared often on television.
+He is a columnist for Time.com and has also published in the New York Times, the LA Times, and other news media, and has appeared often on television.

 Show Your Support

 If you believe strongly in the Muslim-Jewish Advisory Council’s mission, keep up with its activities and learn of future advocacy opportunities by adding your name below!